The Fear (Lily Allen song): Live performances

 While being invited to the BBC show hosted by Scott Mills, Allen talked about her struggles with the paparazzi and also premiered the song by performing it live.
 Other live performances of the song include the Sound on BBC 2 with Nick Grimshaw and Annie Mac, Friday Night with Jonathan Ross, the Orange unsignedAct, and The Sunday Night Project.

 In February 2009, she was invited at The Today Show with Matt Lauer, where she performed the song after an interview.
 The same month, she made an appearance on The Ellen DeGeneres Show, and while she was singing, DeGeneres freely dispensed copies of It's Not Me, It's You to the audience.
 Afterwards, both Allen and DeGeneres performed a rendition of the song "Womanizer" by American singer Britney Spears.

 Allen included the song on her 2009 concert tour setlist, as part of the encore.
 "The Fear" was also performed at the 2010 BRIT Awards, as the opening song.
 Allen arrived on stage sitting on a rocket hoisted in the air, while wearing a black corset dress.
 She was later joined on stage by paratroopers dressed in pink military camouflage and women with Silver Cross prams.

 Media appearances

 The song was featured in the fourth episode of series three of the TV drama Skins, and, also, an instrumental version is used as accompanying music by Match of the Day 2 during the review segment showing the goals.
 "The Fear" was parodied by the character playing Kevin Rudd on the TV show Double Take, in which the lyrics are altered to deal with the voting campaign for Prime Minister in Australia.
 The song was covered by JLS for BBC Radio 1's "Live Lounge" segment of Jo Whiley's show on 15 September 2009, featuring an interpolation of the Beyoncé's "Halo".

-In the 2021 Channel 4 film Help, the main character Sarah (played by Jodie Comer) quotes the first verse of the song.
+In the 2021 Channel 4 film Help, the main character Sarah (played by Jodie Comer) quotes the song.